 Do you take reservations?

 No, it’s first come first serve for everyone so we recommend coming by at your earliest convenience to minimize your chance of having to wait.
-You can also download the No Wait App through the App store and put your name down that way if the wait has started.
+If we have a wait for tables, you can put your name down in the restaurant or remotely through our online waitlist application.
 We do not hold tables to be fair to all our waiting guests so we ask that all the members of your party must be present in order to be seated.
 If you are waiting for a table join us in Frenchie Wine Bar for a glass of wine or cheese fondue.
 Frenchie is located just behind UNA and our hosts would be happy to take you.

 What is your wait list?

 When we are full, we offer to take your name and telephone number.
 We can quote you a fairly accurate time in which we will have your table available; we usually try and give worse case scenario, but this can get up to over two hours especially on weekends and for larger groups.
 When we have a spot opening up we will give you a call to come back and join us!
-If you would like to get live updates on our wait times, we post them on twitter @unacalgary
+If you would like to get live updates on our wait times, you can do so by checking our online waitlist application.

 Lunch wait times – we generally don’t have the need to run a wait list for lunch, except on Saturdays and Sundays.

 Is there a place to wait for a table?

 Yes!
 Frenchie Wine Bar located right behind UNA pizza + wine is a 20 seat wine bar and is licensed for all ages.
 Check in with our host at UNA to find this little gem.
 If you would like to stay with us until your table is ready we are happy to serve you a glass of wine or beer in the vestibule.

 Unfortunately we do not take reservations for any sized group.
 In order to efficiently serve you and others in our small space we are unable to hold tables at any time regardless of the party size.
 We also ask that to be fair to every guest that whole parties be present before we seat you.

 Do you do complete buyouts for large parties?